mlipatov/paint_atmospheres/README.md

 # Paint the Atmospheres of Rotating Stars (PARS)

 This software quickly computes magnitudes and spectra of rotating stellar models.
-The models incorporate **a Roche model of mass distribution** (in which all mass is at the center of the star), **solid body rotation**, and **collinearity of effective gravity and energy flux**.
+The models incorporate **Roche mass distribution** (where all mass is at the center of the star), **solid body rotation**, and **collinearity of effective gravity and energy flux**.

 ## Getting Started